 Let’s start with the numbers cited in this report:

 No matter which data source you look at, the conclusion is generally the same.
-Based on year-over-year price increases, Washington State is arguably the hottest housing market in the U.S. And we could see more of the same through the end of 2018 and into 2019.
+Based on year-over-year price increases, Washington State is arguably one of the hottest housing markets in the U.S. thanks to centers like Tacoma, Federal Way, and Lakewood.
+And we could see more of the same through the end of 2018 and into 2019.

 Inventory: The Same Old Story

-The CNBC article also mentions the tight inventory conditions that are occuring in real estate markets across Washington State (and in Seattle in particular):
+Tight inventory conditions are also occurring in real estate markets across Washington State (and in Seattle in particular):

 Job growth over the last few years has brought more home buyers into the market, boosting demand.
 A strong local economy is a good thing.
 But it does tend to attract new residents, and empowers a growing number of residents to purchase a home.
 And that makes things more competitive.